|Receptors and Cognition|

-The activity of the " Receptors and Cognition CNRS 2182 " Unit is centered on the study of the nicotinic acetylcholine receptor, an " allosteric " membrane protein involved in the transduction of chemical neurotransmittor signals into electrical responses at the level of the postsynaptic membrane of the neuromuscular junction and of the central nicotinic synapses.
+The activity of the " Receptors and Cognition CNRS 2182 " Unit is centered on the study of the nicotinic acetylcholine receptor, an " allosteric " membrane protein involved in the tranduction of chemical neurotransmitter signals into electrical responses at the level of the postsynaptic membrane of the neuromuscular junction and of the central nicotinic synapses.

-1) identification, at the amino acid level, of the elementary structures engaged in the recognition of nicotinic ligands, in ionic selectivity and transport and in their diverse modes of " allosteric " coupling (activation, desensitization) and in " up regulation " to chronic exposure to nicotine.
+1) identification, at the amino acid level, of the elementary structures engaged in the recognition of nicotinic ligands, in ionic selectivity and transport and in their diverse modes of " allosteric " coupling (activation, desensitization) and in " up regulation " caused by chronic exposure to nicotine.

 2) the regulatory mechanisms of gene expression involved in the focal distribution of nicotinic receptors in muscle endplate postsynaptic membrane (in the course of development and in the adult) and in the differential distribution of nicotinic receptors in the brain.